 Good news for the school

+A private donation has been given to the school so the school will renovated, the floors will be redone and the walls will be redecorated.
+Works will start next May.
+This project gives new heart to the school teachers Menaga and Baasha who wish to maintain their school in good condition.
+The association thanks with much gratitude these persons for their donation.
 Also soon there will be a mini-van to collect the children to go to school and return home.
 The association will contribute part of the expense which is very important for the school.

 March... the return to France